 So what is the best way to categorize these styles?

 Lewin’s leadership theory

 If you search for leadership theory, you will come across one name repeatedly: Kurt Lewin.

 Lewin’s leadership theory is one of the oldest and most commonly used methods for classifying leadership.
 Kurt Lewin and his team of researchers defined three leadership styles in 1939: authoritarian, democratic, and laissez-faire.
-Their complete study was published in The Journal of Social Psychology, setting off a domino effect that encouraged psychologists to do more research on the subject.
+They published their comprehensive study in The Journal of Social Psychology, triggering a chain reaction that motivated psychologists to conduct further research on the subject.